 The responsibilities of an ex-officio governor

-The responsibilities of any school governor are laid out in some detail in the 'Guide to the Law' but in essence governors hold an overview of the life and work of the school.
+The responsibilities of any school governor are laid out in some detail on the DFE website but in essence governors hold an overview of the life and work of the school.
 Governors also have a duty to promote high standards for the pupils: ‘To do the best you can, with the resources available, for the benefits of the pupils in the school.’

 Governors do not get involved in the day to day running of the school, which is the role of the Headteacher, but fulfil a strategic role, become a critical friend and provide accountability.

 Governors have no individual power as all responsibilities and decisions are shared collectively.